Scope and objectives

 Properties will be assessed against the Home Standard and, where Thrive deems applicable, a decorations voucher will be given to assist with the cost of decoration.
 Decorations vouchers are issued at Thrive’s discretion.

-Thrive Homes will co-operate with local authorities strategic housing function and their duties to meet identified local housing needs.
-Thrive enters into nomination agreements and Service Level Agreements (SLA) when new schemes are developed or acquired and will comply with the SLA’s and section 106 agreements of the local authority areas we operate in.
+5.5 Thrive Homes will co-operate with local authorities strategic housing function and their duties to meet identified local housing needs.
+Thrive enters into nomination agreements and Service Level Agreements (“SLA”) when new schemes are developed or acquired and will comply with the SLA’s and section 106 agreements of the local authority areas we operate in.
+Thrive Homes does not operate a waiting list of its own.

 Thrive will allocate and advertise properties in accordance with the nomination agreement or SLA with the local authority for the area of that property or specific scheme (unless the property is a direct let).